5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 cat sat on the medallion
 ~~~

 That was easy, wasn't it!
-Obviously regular expressions are nothing to be afraid off.
+Obviously regular expressions are nothing to be afraid of.

 ### What's between the double quotes